buildbuddy-io/buildbuddy/website/src/pages/jobs/solutions-engineer.md

 - We treat our coworkers well, and offer platinum health benefits at no cost to employees
 - We offer generous equity & comp packages, and reward those that help the company grow
 - We work remotely, but are loosely based out of the San Francisco Bay Area
+- We get together in-person about twice a year for a company-wide offsite

 ## Apply now